nataliethistime/songdown-compiler/README.md

 ### 0.3.0
 - Implemented a new compiler using the brilliant React JavaScript library.
 - Removed waffle.io from the README as I don't use it anymore.
+- Changed the module used to render markdown comment blocks.
+The old one was marked as insecure.

 ### 0.2.5 (2015-1-29)
 - Updated some dependencies.